escherlies/elm-color/README.md

 # elm-color

-A general library to work with web colors.
+An Elm package to programmatically work with web colors.

 # Example

-You can now programmatically work with colors.

 ![](./docs/Example.b3f19e1.png)

+You can find this example at `example/src/Main.elm`.

 # Usage

-Use one of the builders to create a color
+Build using different constructors, or manipulate values, i.e., change the lightness of a color in the HSL space.

 ```elm
 colors : List Color